Human-AI Shared Control via Policy Dissection: Experiments

 \subsection{Human-AI Shared Control for Test-time Generalization}

-Using the motor primitives identified above, we can determine the activation value of motor primitive for steering associated kinematics according to Eq.~\ref{eq:output}.
-We apply the same process to dissect the policy trained from SAC~\cite{haarnoja2018soft} with same network structure and build a stimulation evoked map for shared control.
+Using the \textit{motor primitives} identified above, we can determine the activation value of \textit{motor primitive} for steering associated kinematics according to Eq.~\ref{eq:output}.
+We apply the same process to dissect the policy trained from SAC~\cite{haarnoja2018soft} with the same network structure and build a \textit{stimulation-evoked map} for shared control.
 We then invite human subject to collaborate with the SAC and PPO agents on the test environments with different takeover methods.
-As shown in Tab.~\ref{tab:result}, the average human involvement, episodic cost, and success rate on the test environments are reported across policies with or without human involvement.
-The human involvement greatly improves the performance and safety when deploying the policy in unseen environments where delicate maneuvers such as side-passing and and yielding are evoked by human, if necessary, to help finish the task.
-Compared to naive takeover baseline indicating by $H^n$ where human provide control signals in the whole takeover period, we find that the shared control mechanism enabled by our method only requires a small amount of human budget, since human only needs to activate the neuron at the start of takeover period.
+As shown in Tab.~\ref{tab:result}, the average human involvement, episodic cost, and success rate in the test environments are reported across policies with or without human involvement.
+Human involvement greatly improves performance and safety when deploying the policy in unseen environments where delicate maneuvers such as side-passing and yielding are evoked by human, if necessary, to help finish the task.

-Different from the original PPO policy which is a MLP with 2 hidden layers, 256 units per layer and ``tanh'' activation function, we also repeat the same experiment for Deep-PPO agent which has 6 hidden layers, and Relu-PPO which has ``Relu'' as activation function.
+Different from the original PPO policy which is an MLP with 2 hidden layers, 256 units per layer and ``tanh'' activation function, we also repeat the same experiment for Deep-PPO agent which has 6 hidden layers, and Relu-PPO which has ``Relu'' as activation function.
 The results reported in~\ref{tab:result} show our method is invariant to the network architectures and RL algorithms.